Random Mosaic – Detecting unauthorized physical access with beans, lentils and colored rice

 Acknowledgements and participation

 We would like to take this opportunity to thank everyone who helped us with this project.
-Thanks go especially to those who provided us with vacuum sealing equipment, Mullvad VPN for the glitter nail polish, and Nitrokey and Purism for the exchange on sealing with nail polish.
+Thanks go especially to those who provided us with vacuum sealing equipment, Mullvad VPN for the glitter nail polish, Nitrokey and Purism for the exchange on sealing with nail polish, and Insurgo for the tip about Blink Comparison.

 If you have any further ideas, hints or suggestions for improvement, please feel free to write us or collaborate with us on github on this project.